mag4no10/icca-notes/cloud_foundations/cloud_overview.md

 #### Consumption-Based Spending
 - Capacity-based spending
     - On-premises resources
-    - Some cloud resources - virtual mahcines
+    - Some cloud resources - virtual machines
 - Consumption-based spending
     - Pay only for what is used
     - Functions.
 Lambda